 When attending for Jury Service, all Jurors must present their Jury Summons and acceptable form of identification.

-Please refer to the following leaflet for additional information on the different types of jury service.
+Please refer to the following leaflet for additional information.

 Jurors may be entitled to various allowances in respect of jury service.
 These are:

 - financial loss allowance (within certain limits) for loss of earnings or benefit or for expenses.

 An information leaflet "Allowances for Jury Service" is provided to all jurors attending court.
 You should forward your claim to the Customer Service Centre within 14 days of completing Jury Service.

 Anyone writing to the Customer Service Centre should always include their name, address and Panel Number which is located at the top right hand corner of your summons.